The holidays are the most wonderful time of the year, especially at Walt Disney World!

-So for a budget-friendly holiday trip, I suggest sticking with Quick Service dining for most of the trip – with one important exception!
+For a budget-friendly trip for Christmas at Disney World, I suggest sticking with Quick Service dining for the most part – with one important exception!

 If you are able to fit in a visit to Epcot, you can’t miss the evening Candlelight Processional show.